fluent/fluent-bit-docs/pipeline/inputs/elasticsearch.md

 | hostname | Specify hostname or FQDN.
 This parameter can be used for "sniffing" (auto-discovery of) cluster node information. | "localhost" |
 | version  | Specify Elasticsearch server version.
 This parameter is effective for checking a version of Elasticsearch/OpenSearch server version. | "8.0.0" |

-**Note:** Elasticsearch cluster uses sniffing to optimize the connections between its cluster and clients.
-Elasticsearch can build its cluster and dynamically generating for connection list is called as sniffing. `hostname` will be reflected for sniffing information which is handled by the sniffing endpoint.
+**Note:** The Elasticsearch cluster uses "sniffing" to optimize the connections between its cluster and clients.
+Elasticsearch can build its cluster and dynamically generate a connection list which is called "sniffing".
+The `hostname` will be used for sniffing information and this is handled by the sniffing endpoint.

 ## Getting Started